They say…

 Scheldebrouwerij Oesterstout.

-The example, which is filtered through oyster shells, was brewed at the behest of the beer shop in Amsterdam.
+The Schelde example, which is filtered through oyster shells, was brewed at the behest of the Bierkoning beer shop in Amsterdam.
 It was one of the rarities on sale at the Great British Beer Festival 2000.
 With a very Dutch flourish, the bottle replaces the olde worlde image of basket-laden oyster fisherman on Swale’s label with a cheerfully grinning naked Neptune indulging in a glass of ale.

 It’s a much stronger beer too — nearly twice the strength (though considering some varieties of Guinness reach 8%, not uncharacteristically strong for the style) — and though it doesn’t look quite as oily on the pour, appears just as beautifully black in the glass, with a creamier and everlasting but similarly coloured cappuccino head.
 The aroma is very different and much more assertive: intensely malty and sweet, a smell familiar to anyone who grew up in a town.

-There’s roastiness there (the recipe includes 900EBC roasted malt as well as caramalt and Munich malt) but little trace of bitter coffee or chocolate.
+There’s roastiness there (the recipe includes 900EBC roasted malt as well as caramalt and Munich malt) but little trace of coffee or chocolate.
 The condition is livelier but given a certain smoothness through the creamy head, and the palate is predominantly malty, with some rich chocolate (Dutch?) and burnt fruit, with a definite Trappist-style sugariness that I’ve noted in other beers from this brewery.
 This latter characteristic is soon balanced by rapidly developing hop bitterness, slightly more intense and tangy than in the Kentish offering.

 The hops linger long in the finish, becoming slightly earthy with very dry plain chocolate hints, and there’s a sweet fruitiness with a splash of alcohol that is almost liqueur-like.
 Overall, an interesting take on the style, with that sweetness marking it out from its British counterparts.
 However, it lacks the meaty saltiness that gives the entrant its extra interest, and enables the latter to stand up well against even such a big, strong brew at this one.